zenvin-dev/UnitySettingsFramework/README.md

     ]
 }
 ```
-This would first try to create a new group called `Graphics` with GUID `_graphics`, and then to make a setting from a hypothetical `dropdown` factory, give it a default value of `2` and try to set it up with an array of values.
-Assuming both were successful, the new setting would become a child of the new group.
+This would first try to create a new Group called `Graphics` with GUID `_graphics`, and then to make a Setting from a hypothetical `dropdown` factory, give it a default value of `2` and try to set it up with an array of values.
+Assuming both were successful, the new Setting would become a child of the new Group.
 \
-If there already was a group with GUID `_graphics`, no new group will be created, and the setting will be added to the existing one instead.
+If there already was a Group with GUID `_graphics`, no new Group will be created, and the Setting will be added to the existing one instead.

 ## 4. Setting up a dynamic Setting
-Sometimes, a default value alone is not enough to set up an external setting with.
+Sometimes, a default value alone is not enough to set up an external Setting with.
 Because of that, the `SettingBase<T>` class allows you to override its `OnCreateWithValues(StringValuePair[])` method.
 Sticking with the class from the previous examples, you could use the `Key`s of all the `StringValuePair`s you get, to populate your `values`.
 \
 In code, this can look like this:
 ```csharp